Gandhidham Junction railway station: Railway reorganization

 Cutch State Railway was merged with the Western Railway on 5 November 1951.
 The foundation stone of Gandhidham railway station was laid on 7 April 1955.
 After the gauge conversion of Viramgam–Wankaner–Gandhidham section in the earlier 1980s. the first train from Gandhidham to Mumbai was introduced on 2 October 1984.
 After the gauge conversion of Gandhidham–Bhuj section in 2001.

 some of the trains were extended to Bhuj.

 Gauge conversion of Palanpur–Gandhidham was completed on 24 March 2006.
 New services were introduced via Palanpur.

-Diesel loco shed

-The newly established Gandhidham Diesel loco has code of GIMB.
+Diesel Loco Shed, Gandhidham